vasconcel0s/todo/README.md

 ```bash
     docker-compose up
 ```
+To get access client UI open your browser in `http://localhost`

-to play with it check in your browser `http://localhost:5000/ui`
+To play with backend (RESTful API) check in your browser `http://localhost:5000/ui`